 Organizations starting with compliance often find themselves cross-referencing an ever-increasing number of standards and regulations.
-As governments and industry organizations seek to protect the public from the damaging effects of data breaches, compliance becomes a spider’s web of controls that feels overwhelming.
+As governments and industry organizations seek to protect the public from the damaging effects of data breaches, compliance becomes a spider’s web of controls that feel overwhelming.

 How to Build a Compliance Program Based on Security First

 Taking a security-first approach to cybersecurity can ease compliance and cybersecurity burdens.
 Increasingly, compliance focuses on keeping data protected from cyber criminals rather than simply ensuring specific controls.
 Even if control is in place, a new control may be necessary – one not on the checklists.